 In 2018/19 we reviewed the school’s curriculum to ensure that it inspired pupils to want to learn, encouraged pupils to think deeply and to make connections across their learning and also be underpinned by our Christian Values.
-A concept curriculum based around each of the school's Christian Values, is now embedded through out Key Stage 1 and 2.
+A concept curriculum based around each of the school's Christian Values.
 Knowledge organisers help pupils to acquire and memorise key knowledge linked to each concept.

 The school’s focus for further improvement is now to ensure that knowledge is built sequentially in all the Primary Foundation subjects enabling pupils to make secure connections across different subject areas and ensuring that knowledge is firmly embedded.
 Our knowledgeable and experienced subject leaders have worked collaboratively to develop 'Curriculum Connections' books that support pupils learning Journey in the Foundation subjects.

 •Learn to value others, their views, cultures and beliefs